The heart of Western civilisation.

 Plus, Italy is brilliant for almost any subject.
 Of course, it’s a huge attraction for history-focused groups, but there’s something here for everyone: art, geography, religious studies – even food technology!

-If you’re looking for an experience that will support learning and create lifelong memories, a school trip to Italy is the one.
+If you’re looking for an experience that will support learning and create lifelong memories, our school tours to Italy are ideal.
 All you need is a rough idea of what you’re after, we’ll help you plan and book the rest.
 Speak to our team today to get started.

 Find A School Trip To Italy